redjoker011/deployer/README.md

 ## Features

 - Customizable deployer configuration file.
+- Ensure All configuration details were supplied in json file.
 - Ensure branch is synced and has no uncommitted changes.
 - Ensure all test pass upon deployment.
 - Has two available deployment environment `staging` and `production`